 How can you not have fish and chips when you’re in London?
 Or England?
 I would say it’s the American’s burgers to the British, make sense?

 Living in Manchester for 3 years, I definitely had my good share of fish and chips.
-This time with the boyfie travelling with me, he’s definitely got to try some British fish and chips and not the ones we get in American bars here…
+This time with the boyfie traveling with me, he’s definitely got to try some British fish and chips and not the ones we get in American bars here…

 Gopal’s Corner, Malaysian food